 Major health risks of low estrogen include:

 Osteoporosis.
 Estrogen helps maintain strong bones by preventing calcium loss.
 Too little calcium can increase the risk of fractures in the spine, hips, and leg and arm bones.
-Women who drink a lot of alcohol, who smoke, who are not active, and who are thin or petite are at greater risk.
+People who drink a lot of alcohol, who smoke, who are not active, and who are thin or petite are at greater risk.
 A family history of osteoporosis may also increase risk.

 Heart disease.
 Estrogen made by the body seems to protect against heart disease.
 It may do this by raising the level of HDL (good) cholesterol in the blood.
 After menopause, the risk for heart disease rises sharply.
 Talk with your healthcare provider about ways to protect your heart health.